chrispaig3/host_discovery/README.md

 #### Roadmap
 - Reduce dependency load by implementing a smaller utility crate for enumerating devices.
-    - The implementation should be flexbible and cross-platform
+    - The implementation should be flexible and cross-platform

 > Current Features